heyHui2018/leetCode/109.Convert Sorted List to Binary Search Tree/README.md

-## Convert Sorted Array to Binary Search Tree
+## Convert Sorted List to Binary Search Tree

 ### 题目
 Given a singly linked list where elements are sorted in ascending order, convert it to a height balanced BST.